Maintenance & Scaling

 1. Load Balancing

-• Deploy multiple R2R instances behind a load balancer
+• Deploy multiple R2R replicas behind a load balancer

 • Particularly effective since most queries are user-specific